-The incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Management Agreement, as of the termination date), commencing on April 15, 2011, and equals 20% of the Company's realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid incentive fees, provided that the incentive fee determined as of December 31, 2015, will be calculated for a period of shorter than twelve calendar months to take into account any realized gains computed net of all realized capital losses and unrealized capital depreciation from inception.
-As of June 30, 2015, accrued incentive fees totaled \$2,831,900.
+Instead of an incentive fee paid by the Company under the Investment Management Agreement with respect to investments held by FVI, FVI allocates 20% of its taxable income annually (or upon termination of the Investment Management Agreement) to a subsidiary of FCM, subject to the achievement of performance benchmarks.
+That allocation is limited to the amount FCM would have received if the Company were to pay an incentive fee directly to FCM with respect to assets held by FVI, is based on an inception date of April 15, 2011, and equals 20% of FVI's and the Company's realized capital gains, if any, on a cumulative basis from inception through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis, less the aggregate amount of any previously paid incentive fees, but determined as of December 31, 2015, for a period of shorter than twelve calendar months to take into account any realized gains computed net of all realized capital losses and unrealized capital depreciation from inception.
+As of September 30, 2015, the estimated and accrued allocation of taxable income by FVI totaled \$78,890.